-South Carolina's coastline includes twenty-three CBRS Units (16 System Units and 7 Otherwise Protected Areas); however, there are no Coastal Barrier Resource Units or Otherwise Protected Areas within Darlington County (see attached Coastal Barrier Resources map); therefore, projects located within Darlington County will have no effect on any Coastal Barrier Resources.
-The review of Coastal Barrier Resources is concluded at the Tier I Broad Review level.
+South Carolina's coastline includes twenty-three CBRS Units (16 System Units and 7 Otherwise Protected Areas) and there are several Coastal Barrier Resource Units and Otherwise Protected Areas along the Horry County coastline (see attached Coastal Barrier Resources map).
+Therefore, projects located in Horry County have the potential to be located in, or adversely impact Coastal Barrier Resources.
+The review of Coastal Barrier Resources will be performed at the Tier II Site Specific level.